Training Needs Analysis

 - What should training for these skill and duties look like?

-- Any analysis of the results of training currently undertaken within the company?
+- Training Outcome Analysis – Analysis of the results of training currently undertaken within the company.

 - Is training producing the desired results?